 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 There are many ridable days in the winter, but they are not predictable.
 Higher elevations of the Cherohala and Blue Ridge Parkway can experience snow well into May.
 Many summer afternoons bring widely scattered rain showers.
 Often the weather stations and web weather will indicate rain for the entire area.
 Be aware that you can still have nearly a full day of riding before the summer showers hit in mid-afternoon.
 And these showers are here and there .... not everywhere.
 They often disipate in the late afternoon leaving several hours of good riding before dark.

 The main risk on this curvy and narrow mountainous road is coming around a blind corner and discover a vehicle proceeding toward you.
 Cars can run the Dragon most of the year.
 Winter is a great time to have the road to yourself.
 At times the road is dusted with salt/sand, but that is only when a severe storm is coming.
 It is usually gone after the next good rain.
 One big advantage of winter on the Dragon is the ability to see through many the corners because the trees have dropped their leaves.
 Good visibility from November through March.
 One downside is the sun is lower and can get in your eyes even at noon.
 The shadows also make for reduced visability.
-It's one of the Hollywood favorite roads.
 It has been the setting for countless movies (in the Cheoah Dam Harrison Ford jumped in the movie The Fugitive...) and advertisements.